-Timing is important because it can impact how best to treat each case of menstrual migraine.
-Below are different hormonal states that may be causing your regular menstrual migraine.
+The timing of a menstrual migraine attack provides clues on how best to treat each case.
+Below are different hormonal states that may be causing regular menstrual migraine.

 - If it occurs just prior to the onset of menstruation then it may be due to the natural drop in progesterone levels.

-- Headaches and migraine attacks can also occur at ovulation when estrogen and other hormones peak.
+- Headaches or migraine can also occur at ovulation when estrogen and other hormones peak.

 - Or it may occur during menstruation itself when estrogen and progesterone are at their lowest.